nguyer/global-forum-2022-firefly-workshop/docs/part_ii.md

 ```

 ```
-PUT SAMPLE OUTPUT HERE
+{
+  "address": "0x2bf76a3ed62eff858034025660bd5071f39e5ffb"
+}
 ```

-It's a good idea to search for your transaction on [Polygonscan](https://mumbai.polygonscan.com/) to find out what block number it first appeared in.
+It's a good idea to search for your contract address on [Polygonscan](https://mumbai.polygonscan.com/) to find out what block number in which the contract was constructed.
 You will need this for the next step.

 ## Create a new token pool